 - Plus, check out these 25+ Spanish desserts.

-If you loved this Spanish Fideuà recipe, I would appreciate it so much if you would give it a star review!
+If you loved this Fideuà recipe, I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.